catppuccin/userstyles/docs/userstylesyml.md

 +     current-maintainers: [*isabelroses]
 +     past-maintainers: [*elkrien]

-If you would not like to be listed as a past maintainer, you can remove yourself form `collaborators` array entirely.
+If you would not like to be listed as a past maintainer, you can remove yourself from `collaborators` array entirely.
 Upon removal, you will also be removed from the `userstyles-maintainers` team.